andreivo/CicadaProject/docs/_docs/gii/gii-getting-started.md

     public static String EXCHANGE_NAME = "exchangename";
     public static String ROUTINGKEY = "routingkey";

-    //IoT server identification For sending messages.
-This service is optional and used for the data to be published on an MQTT server prepared to display on a Dashboard, such as Ubidots. public static String MQTTTOKEN = "mqtttoken";
+    //IoT server identification to simulating messages replication in another gateway.
+This service is optional and used for the publish on an MQTT server prepared to display on a Dashboard, like Ubidots.com. public static String MQTTTOKEN = "mqtttoken";
     public static String MQTTBROKERURL = "mqtthost";
     public static String MQTTTOPIC = "topic";
 ```

+### Ontologies use

+This project was developed based on the system engineering approaches proposed by FIND-SE, which presents semantic integration techniques for heterogeneous systems.

+The observational network formed by the Cicada Project is firmly based on the composition of heterogeneous systems with operational independence.
+It is in this context that semantic conflicts or the difficulties that arise from this fact may occur.
+Semantic conflicts occur when systems use different meanings for the same elements: when the elements appear to have the same meaning but do not.

+To solve this fact, the Mediator's project was built based on ontologies to define semantic mappings.

 ## Message Format